Nafl prayer

 According to the following tradition (hadith), performing nafl prayers help one to draw closer to Allah and attain success in the afterlife:

 Rabi'ah ibn Malik al-Aslami narrated that the Prophet said: "Ask."

 Rabi'ah said: "I ask of you to be your companion in Paradise."

 The Prophet said: "Or anything else?"

 Rabi'ah said: "That is it."

 The Prophet said: "Then help me by making many prostrations (i.e., nafl prayers)."

+Types

+There are several times when nafl prayers are performed alongside the compulsory prayers.
+These can house: